casper-network/docs/source/docs/casper/dapp-dev-guide/list-cspr.md

 ### Bulk or batched Wasm transfer

-Bulk or batched Wasm transfers can be used when you need to apply some logic before or after the transfer or if the transfer is conditional.
+Bulk or batched Wasm transfers allow you to apply some logic before or after the transfer.
+They also allow for conditional transfers.
 You may also use them if you are doing a series of transfers between multiple accounts.
 Listed below are five methods for the [Rust contract API](https://docs.rs/casper-contract/1.4.4/casper_contract/contract_api/system/index.html), which can be used in session code to achieve batched Wasm transfer:

 -   `transfer_to_account`: Transfers amount of motes from the default purse of the account to target account.
-If the target does not exist, it is created.
+If the target purse does not exist, the transfer process will create one.
 Can be called from session code only and not a contract as a contract doesn't have a main purse.
 -   `transfer_to_public_key`: Transfers amount of motes from the main purse of the caller’s account to the main purse of the target.
-If the account referenced by target does not exist, it is created.
+If the account referenced by the target does not exist, the transfer will create a new account.
 Can be called from session code only and not from a contract as a contract doesn't have a main purse.
 -   `transfer_from_purse_to_purse`: Transfers amount of motes from source purse to target purse.
 If the target does not exist, the transfer fails.
 -   `transfer_from_purse_to_public_key`: Transfers amount of motes from source to the main purse of target.
-If the account referenced by target does not exist, it is created.
+If the account referenced by the target does not exist, the transfer will create it.
 -   `transfer_from_purse_to_account`: Transfers amount of motes from source purse to target account.
-If the target does not exist, it is created.
+If the target account does not exist, the transfer creates a new account.

 For more information on how to write session code, see [Writing Session Code](../dapp-dev-guide/writing-contracts/session-code.md).
 There are equivalent [assembly script](https://github.com/casper-network/casper-node/blob/e01b528db64f96fc1d3eac8b3b8e58e1337b398d/smart_contracts/contract_as/assembly/purse.ts#L135-L305) methods available.
 Alternatively, you can program directly against the [ext-FFI](https://github.com/casper-network/casper-node/blob/e01b528db64f96fc1d3eac8b3b8e58e1337b398d/smart_contracts/contract/src/ext_ffi.rs#L283-L370) methods.